top of page

 Generators of medical waste—including hospitals, clinics, laboratories, veterinary offices, funeral homes, tattoo parlors, and dairies—must:

-• Register with the state if required and comply with applicable regulations.
+• Register with the state, if required, and comply with applicable regulations.

 • Develop and maintain a Medical Waste Management Plan outlining segregation, packaging, storage, transportation, treatment, and disposal procedures.